NAWAZ-SRM/pixel-count-microservice/README.md

 # pixel-count-microservice

-clone it
+1. clone it
-cd pixel_counter
+2. cd pixel-count-microservice
-python manage.py run server
+3. python manage.py runserver
-url to open the result is "http://127.0.0.1:8000/image/pixel-count/" cd INTO image_processor/urls.py and change the directory of the image according to ur machine
+4. url to open the result is "http://127.0.0.1:8000/image/pixel-count/"
+5. make a request using url parameter , i.e /image/pixel-count/?url=xyz